stacks-archive/app-mining/README.md

 ## Legal considerations

 The App Mining program is operated by Blockstack PBC and is subject to various applicable laws and regulations.
 Even if a process change is technically possible, it might not legally possible due to regulatory conditions.
 Please see [this link](https://blog.blockstack.org/introducing-app-mining/) for a list of disclosures.

+## Definition of high quality applications
+The better application perform in the following areas the higher the quality of the application in the sense of the app mining program
+* being a good Blockstack citizen and adhering to the [Principles of Blockstack apps](https://docs.blockstack.org/develop/dapp_principles.html)
+* being innovative and distinct from other applications
+* being easy to use for first-time users
+* being attractive to investors